Division of Federal Employees' Compensation (DFEC)

 5. File a Claim for Compensation.
 File Form CA-7, Claim for Compensation on Account of Traumatic Injury or Occupational Disease, if you cannot return to work because of your injury and you are losing (or expect to lose) pay for more than three days.
 Give the form to your supervisor seven to ten days before the end of the COP period, if you received COP.
 If you are not entitled to COP, submit Form CA-7 when you enter or expect to enter a leave without pay status.
 All wage loss claims must be supported by medical evidence of injury-related disability for the period of the claim.

-If you continue to lose pay after the dates claimed on Form CA-7, submit Forms CA-8 Claim for Continuing Compensation on Account of Disability, through your employer to claim additional compensation until you return to work or until OWCP advises they are no longer needed.
+If you continue to lose pay and wish to seek wage-loss compensation, you should continue to submit Form CA-7 through your employer until you return to work or until OWCP advises the form is no longer needed.
 You are not required to use your sick or annual leave before you claim compensation.

 If you choose to use your leave, you may, with your agency's concurrence, request leave buy-back by submitting Form CA-7 to OWCP through your employing agency.
 Any compensation payment is to be used to partially reimburse your agency for the leave pay.
 You must also arrange to pay your agency the difference between the leave pay based on your full salary and the compensation payment that was paid at 2/3 or 3/4 of your salary.
 Your agency will then recredit the leave to your leave record.